 The following uses for rhenium are gathered from a number of sources as well as from anecdotal comments.
-I'd be delighted to receive corrections as well as additional referenced uses (please use the feedback mechanism to add uses).
+I would be delighted to receive corrections as well as additional referenced uses.

 - additive to tungsten and molybdenum-based alloys to impart useful properties

 - filaments for mass spectrographs and ion gauges

 - electrical contact material, as it has good wear resistance and withstands arc corrosion

 - thermocouples made of Re-W are used for measuring temperatures up to 2200°C